ShunSakurai/easy_paste/README.md

 ## Contribution
 This is just a personal project and I do not really know what kind of contribution I may get.
 Any feedback and contribution is welcome!

-Dear translators and PMs, please help me brush up my English on this page.
+Dear colleague translators and PMs, please help me brush up my English on this page.

 ## License
 You can use it for free.